 Check out our favorite additive free multi vitamin on the supplement page linked above.

 To stimulate our immune health, we can gently tap (with closed fist) on this middle chest area.
 I generally do this for about 2 minutes at a time.
 If you feel comfortable, you can tap a little more aggressively.

 Avoid conventional soaps and detergents.
 Because we are in such close proximity to our clothes and bed linens, it is essential to wash only with fragrance free natural detergents.
 See Chemical Sensitivity link below.

 See additional article links below and thank you for being here!!

 In future articles, we will expand more on immune health protocols we continue to work on regarding Fibromyalgia and Immune Status.
-Lisa.